m-horsch/m-horsch.github.io/_posts/2023-08-23-Manhattan.md

 | A\*  TMD     |    0.006s |   2.4s |
 | A\*  TCD     |    0.02s  |  22.2s |

 The TCD heuristic requires more time than TMD for 3x3 and 4x4 Toroidals, but is still feasible for these problems.
 The advantage to TCD is that it finds shorter solutions, on average.
 In the table below, I give the average length of solution found by the 5 different algorithms:

+Table: Showing average solution length for multiple algorithms (in moves).

 |              |    3x3  |   4x4 |
 |:-------------|--------:|------:|